deliveredtechnologies/rulebook/README.md

                 .allMatch(applicantFact -> ((ApplicantBean)applicantFact.getValue()).getCreditScore() >= 700))
             .then(factMap -> {
                 factMap.get("result").setValue(true);
-                return BREAK; //either BREAK or NEXT would work since this is the last rule })
+                return BREAK; //it doesn't matter if NEXT or BREAK is returned here since it's the last Rule })
         );